We always use the rental car coverage that is included as a free service of our VISA signature credit card.

-We can’t guarantee that it will be the same for everyone because coverage depends on your card agreement and all the fine print therein.
+We can’t guarantee that it will be the same for everyone because coverage depends on your card agreement and the rental agreement including all the fine print therein.
 We can tell you it is worth checking into.

 Important Things to Know About Credit Card Rental Car Insurance in Costa Rica

 You must check with your credit card company and the specific car rental agency you’re working with for coverage details but there are some things that are generally true and important to know about using VISA, MasterCard or American Express.

 - If you accept or purchase any coverage sold by the rental car company (CDW, Limited Liability, Comprehensive Coverage, Zero Deductible see this link insurance explanation) then all credit card coverage is rendered null and void.